-All these data suggest that exercise is an energy-demanding metabolic challenge for the liver that goes along with the need for increased ATP production to maintain biosynthesis of substrates and recycling of metabolites.
-Well in line, analyses of hepatic tissue of mice after one acute bout of exercise revealed a pronounced change in the hepatic energy state with a drop in ATP, a huge increase in AMP, and activation of the AMP-activated kinase (8,9).
+All these data suggest that exercise is an energydemanding metabolic challenge for the liver that goes along with the need for increased ATP production to maintain biosynthesis of substrates and recycling of metabolites.
+Consistent with this, analyses of hepatic tissue of mice after one acute bout of exercise revealed a pronounced change in the hepatic energy state with a drop in ATP, a huge increase in adenosine monophosphate (AMP), and activation of the AMPactivated kinase (8, 9).
 Transcriptome analyses in mice revealed that this is accompanied by profound alterations in hepatic transcript levels related to adaptive responses in glucose and fatty acid metabolism (10).
 Notably, studies on the release of hepatokines from the liver during or immediately after exercise in humans mirror the exercise-induced increase of the respective transcripts in exercising mice (11).

 In humans, collection of hepatic tissue biopsies for molecular investigations before and immediately after exercise is not feasible.
-But by applying two complementary metabolomics analyses, capillary electrophoresis time-of-flight mass spectrometry (CE-TOF/MS) and ultra high-performance liquid chromatography quadruple-TOF MS (UHPLC-Q-TOF/MS), we can obtain a global picture of exercise-induced changes in the hepatic release or uptake of metabolites and thereby deepen our understanding of the hepatic contribution to exercise metabolism.
-First, we analyzed the metabolome in arterial and hepatic vein samples obtained at 8 time points during and after a 120 min aerobic exercise trial at 60% VO2max to identify metabolites exhibiting exercise-induced changes.
+But by applying 2 complementary metabolomics analyses, capillary electrophoresis time-of-flight mass spectrometry (CE-TOF/ MS) and ultra-high-performance liquid chromatography-quadruple-time-of-flight mass spectrometry (UHPLC-Q-TOF/MS), we can obtain a global picture of exercise-induced changes in the hepatic release or uptake of metabolites and thereby deepen our understanding of the hepatic contribution to exercise metabolism.
+First, we analyzed the metabolome in arterial and hepatic vein samples obtained at 8 time points during and after a 120-minute aerobic exercise trial at 60% VO2max to identify metabolites exhibiting exerciseinduced changes.
 Next, we investigated which of these metabolites are released or taken up by the exercising skeletal muscle in order to obtain information on substrate fluxes between liver and muscle.
 When compared with the transcriptional response observed in livers of exercising mice, our data indicate that substrates delivered from the working muscle may not only support hepatic metabolism, but also contribute to the regulation of signaling pathways and gene transcription in the liver in response to exercise.